erichosick/sql-watch/packages/sql-watch/README.md

 ### Run Order

-When one sql file is changed, `sql-watch` attempts to minimize the number of sql files executed: specifically in the `run` and `seed` directories.
+When one sql file is changed, to speed up development, `sql-watch` attempts to minimize the number of sql files executed: specifically in the `run` and `seed` directories.
 To that extent, `sql-watch` executes files in a specific order.

 On saving any given SQL file, scripts run in the following order:

 1) `./db/scripts/prerun` - all scripts are always ran first
 2) `./db/scripts/run` - based on sort order, the edited script and all scripts that follow are ran
-3) `./db/scripts/seed` - when `--seed` flag is provided, based on sort order, the edited script and all scripts that follow are ran
+3) `./db/scripts/seed` - when the `--seed` flag is provided, based on sort order, the edited script and all scripts that follow are ran
 4) `./db/scripts/postrun` - all scripts are always ran last

 Within each folder, scripts run alphabetically by file name: